-The facility administrator must ensure that at least one direct care staff with certification in First Aid and cardiopulmonary resuscitation (CPR) is always in the facility.
+The facility administrator must ensure that at least one direct care staff with certification in First Aid and cardiopulmonary resuscitation (CPR) is in the facility at all times.

-When supervision is to be provided by an individual other than the CRCF administrator, that person is trained by the CRCF Nurse to supervise the service delivery and that person has been determined by the CRCF Nurse to be competent and capable of performing the daily onsite supervision and monitoring function.
+When supervision is to be provided by an individual other than the CRCF administrator, that person is trained by the CRCF nurse to supervise the OSCAP service delivery and that person has been determined by the CRCF nurse to be competent and capable of performing the daily on-site supervision and monitoring function.
 The CRCF must identify the position and qualifications of the individual who will provide the daily supervision of unlicensed resident assistants.
 Documentation of the CRCF Nurse's delegation to the supervising staff must be available in the staff's personnel record.